skanti/Scan2CAD/README.md

 * `1160` objects between Scan and CAD
 * `97` scans (with an annotated hidden testset)

+## Benchmark

+We published a new benchmark for CAD model alignment in 3D scans (and more tasks to come) [here](http://kaldir.vc.in.tum.de/scan2cad_benchmark/).

 ## Download *Scan2CAD* Dataset (Annotation Data)